web-platform-dx/web-features/feature-group-definitions/README.md

 ### Behaviors and interfaces

-_Behaviors and interfaces_ means that a feature must represent the things that the web platform can do, not specific instances of those behaviors and interface in use.
+_Behaviors and interfaces_ means that a feature must represent the things that the web platform can do, not specific instances of those behaviors and interfaces in use.

 For example, the document retrieved from `https://www.wikipedia.org/`, parsed, and turned into a `Document` object is not a feature;
 the general browser behavior of retrieving a resource from a URL, parsing its HTML, and turning it into a `Document` object might be.